Introduction to Multi-Armed Bandits: Instance-dependent lower bounds (without proofs)

 \section{Instance-dependent lower bounds (without proofs)}

-There is another fundamental lower bound on regret, which asserts $\log(T)$ regret with an instance-dependent constant and (unlike the $\sqrt{KT}$ lower bound) applies to every problem instance.
+The other fundamental lower bound asserts $\Omega(\log T)$ regret with an instance-dependent constant and, unlike the $\sqrt{KT}$ lower bound, applies to every problem instance.
 This lower bound complements the $\log(T)$ \emph{upper} bound that we proved for algorithms UCB1 and Successive Elimination.
-We formulate and explain this lower bound, without a proof.
+We formulate and explain this lower bound below, without presenting a proof.
+The formulation is quite subtle, so we present it in stages.

 Let us focus on 0-1 rewards.
 For a particular problem instance, we are interested in how $\E[R(t)]$ grows with $t$.
-We start with a simpler and weaker version of the lower bound:
+We start with a simpler and weaker version:

 \begin{theorem} No algorithm can achieve regret $\E[R(t)] = o(c_\mI\;\log t)$ for all problem instances $\mI$, where the ``constant" $c_\mI$ can depend on the problem instance but not on the time $t$. \end{theorem}